rnelsonchem/gcmstools/docs/basics.rst

     In : get_sample_data()

-The invocation above copies all of the example files to the current directory.
+This invocation copies all of the example files to the current directory.
 Individual file names can be passed to this function, if you only want a few data files.